 Some courses at UEA have work placements as part of the course, where you can get work experience in your chosen field.

 A work placement must be an assessed and integral part of your course and there are limits on how much work you can undertake.
 UKCISA have a section on their website about work placements, which you can find here under ‘Work placements and Internships’.
 If you are eligible for a work placement, UEA will monitor your attendance and successful completion of your work placement.

-If you are on a course with established work placements that are co-ordinated by your School or Hub, they should already have made sure that your placement meets the requirements of your visa.
+If you are on a course with established work placements that are co-ordinated by your School, they should already have made sure that your placement meets the requirements of your visa.

 Please note: If you are on a Visitor visa you are unable to do a work placement or internship (including as part of a course of study).
 You can find further information on UKCISA’s webpage under ‘Prohibited Activities’.

 Most international students who have a valid Student or Tier 4 visa will be allowed to work in the UK.
 It is your responsibility not to breach your working conditions on your visa.
 If you work without permission or if you work too many hours, any future visa applications can be refused, or you could be removed from the UK.
 Remember that you have come to the UK to study, and work should not affect your studies.

 If you are studying here on a Visitor visa, it is important you are aware of the activities that are not allowed on your visa type.
 You can find a list of prohibited activities in the Visitor Visa Appendix.